 The Sleep in the Intensive Care Unit: Lowering Elements of Noise in the Critical Care Environment (SILENCE) research programme is funded by a feasibility study grant awarded by the NIHR Research for Patient Benefit scheme, and is sponsored by the University of Oxford.
 The project ended in 2018 and final results are expected late 2018.

 The REcovery FoLlowing Intensive CarE Treatment (REFLECT) research programme is funded by a grant awarded by the NIHR Research for Patient Benefit scheme.

-The non-contact vital signs monitoring (NVSM) study is a joint collaboration between the Department of Engineering, the Nuffield Department of Clinical Neurosciences, and Oxehealth Ltd.
+The non-contact vital signs monitoring (NVSM) study was a joint collaboration between the Department of Engineering, the Nuffield Department of Clinical Neurosciences, and Oxehealth Ltd.

 The PICRAM study is funded by the Health Innovation Challenge Fund, a joint initiative supported by the Department of Health and the Wellcome Trust.

-Several studies run through the Kadoorie Centre for Critical Care Research & Education are funded by the NIHR Oxford Biomedical Research Centre.
+Several studies run through the University of Oxford Critical Care Research Group offices are funded by the NIHR Oxford Biomedical Research Centre.

 The Critical Care Research Group undertakes a number of studies that are adopted by the NIHR local research network portfolio.

 The University of Oxford Critical Care Research Group has a long standing collaboration with the Institute of Biomedical Engineering and shares facilities with the NDORMS trauma research team who are also based at the Kadoorie Centre for Critical Care Research & Education.
-The team also works closely with researchers from the Health Experiences Research Group and Oxford Simulation, Teaching and Research Centre on a number of studies.
+The team also works closely with researchers from ICNARC, the Health Experiences Research Group and Oxford Simulation, Teaching and Research Centre on a number of studies.